MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/use-late-bound-entity-class-linq-query.md

 ---
 # Use late-bound entity class with a LINQ query

-In Common Data Service for Apps, you can use late binding with .NET Language-Integrated Query (LINQ) queries.
+In Common Data Service, you can use late binding with .NET Language-Integrated Query (LINQ) queries.
 Late binding uses the attribute logical name, and is resolved at runtime.

 <a name="usinglatebindingjoin"></a>